2012 United States presidential election: Analysis

 So far, this is the only presidential election in history where both the Republican and Democratic vice presidential candidates are practicing Roman Catholics.
 It is also the only presidential election where there are no white Protestants on a major party ticket.
-This is the most recent election where any party won consecutive elections.
+As of 2026, Obama is the most recent incumbent president to win a second consecutive term, (Note: Donald Trump was elected to a second non-consecutive term in 2024, after losing his re-election campaign in 2020.) and this is also the most recent election where any major party won consecutive elections.

 Obama was the first Democrat since Franklin D. Roosevelt to win a majority of the popular vote more than once.
-While Obama was the first president since Dwight Eisenhower in 1952 and 1956 to receive more than 51% of the popular vote twice, he was also the first president since Franklin Roosevelt in 1936, 1940, and 1944 to win consecutive presidential elections with declining percentages of the popular vote.
+While Obama was the first president since Dwight D. Eisenhower in 1952 and 1956 to receive more than 51% of the popular vote twice, he was also the first president since Franklin D. Roosevelt in 1936, 1940, and 1944 to win consecutive presidential elections with declining percentages of the popular vote.
 (Note: While elected to non-consecutive terms, Grover Cleveland won the 1892 presidential election while receiving a smaller percentage of the popular vote than he received when he won in 1884.
 While Andrew Jackson received a smaller percentage of the popular vote in 1832 than he received in 1828, the presidential electors of Delaware in 1828 and South Carolina in both elections were appointed at the discretion of the state legislature rather than by popular vote.)

-Obama was the most recent of just four presidents in United States history to win re-election with a lower percentage of the electoral vote than in their prior elections, the other three were James Madison in 1812, Woodrow Wilson in 1916 and Franklin Roosevelt in 1940 and 1944.
+Obama was the most recent of just four presidents in United States history to win re-election with a lower percentage of the electoral vote than in their prior elections, the other three were James Madison in 1812, Woodrow Wilson in 1916 and Franklin D. Roosevelt in 1940 and 1944.
 Additionally, Obama was the fifth of only five presidents to win re-election with a smaller percentage of the popular vote than in prior elections, the other four are James Madison in 1812, Andrew Jackson in 1832, Grover Cleveland in 1892, and Franklin D. Roosevelt in 1940 and 1944.

 All four major candidates for president and vice president went on to hold significant public office after this election.
 Obama and Biden served their second terms as president and vice president, respectively.
-Biden initially retired from politics after leaving office, but later ran against Donald Trump in 2020 and won the election to serve one term.
+Biden initially retired from politics after leaving office, but later was elected president in 2020, defeating Trump, and served one term.
 Romney moved to Utah in 2014 and was elected to the Senate there in 2018, succeeding Orrin Hatch, and served one term.
 Ryan served three more terms in the House and eventually served as Speaker from 2015 until his retirement from politics in 2019.